 Please send us additional information, via the 'feedback' option or directly to firstname.lastname@example.org.

-This year there are more accommodations open (if general circumstances allow), but we advise you to reserve in time, because the number of places is limited due to sanitary measures.
+The vast majority of accommodations are open, but we advise you to reserve in time, because the number of places is limited due to sanitary measures.

 In the section COVID-19 you will find additional information about the health situation in France and Spain.